Buildstarted/buildstarted.com/_posts/2010-09-28-mvc-3-razor-view-engine-without-a-controller.md

 string Results = view.Render(user); //pass in your model
 </code></pre>

-<h2>Notes</h2>
+##Notes

-<p>This only works with typed Models.
+This only works with typed Models.
 I attempted to pass in a new { Name = "Billy Boy" } and it's throwing errors.
 I'm not sure why and didn't really look too deeply into it.
 Before any of you ask, I did try to use the <strong><dynamic></strong> type.
-However it didn't seem to reflect properly. </p>
+However it didn't seem to reflect properly.

-<p>Anyway, this was a lot of fun.
+Anyway, this was a lot of fun.
 I'm definitely sure there are much better ways of doing this.
-Andrew Nurse has a nice blog post about using Razor outside of MVC entirely and I might revisit this in a later post and use that method.</p>
+Andrew Nurse has a nice blog post about using Razor outside of MVC entirely and I might revisit this in a later post and use that method.

-<h3>- Ben</h3>
+###- Ben